Behavioral Carry-Over Effect and Power Consideration in Crossover Trials: Real Data Example

+Despite being highly effective for HIV prevention, adherence to daily oral TDF/FTC is low among women \citep{celum2019prep}.
+The dual prevention pill (DPP), a daily oral pill combining oral contraceptives and TDF/FTC, has the potential to increase women's adherence to daily oral TDF/FTC \citep{friedland2021}.
+In this section, using data from the REACH study, we use simulations to evaluate the power trade-off between the crossover design and parallel-group design in a hypothetical trial comparing adherence to a single daily DPP versus adherence to two daily pills (one pill of TDF/FTC and one pill of oral contraceptive).
+The central hypothesis is that a DPP regime can increase women’s adherence to TDF/FTC.

-In this section, we revisit the HIV prevention trial described in Section \ref{sec: intro}.
-In this example, we expect the carry-over effect to be nonnegative because if participants taking DPP are more likely to develop adherence habits that affect their adherence at time 2, we expect this carry-over effect to result in better adherence at time 2.
-Thus, from the results in Section \ref{sec: crossover}, using a crossover design with the nonnegative carry-over effect does not lead to type I error inflation.
+Suppose adolescent girls and young women with baseline characteristics similar to those in the REACH study are recruited for this trial, and we use the same design as described in Section 6.1 to compare DPP and two daily pills.
+In this example, we anticipate a nonnegative carry-over effect primarily because the DPP is expected to increase adherence in the first period, and those who adhere consistently in the first period tend to develop a routine or habit around taking daily oral pills, which may positively influence their adherence in the second period.
+From the results in Section 3, using a crossover design with the nonnegative carry-over effect does not lead to type I error inflation.

-Next, to evaluate the power trade-off between the crossover design and parallel group design in the HIV prevention trial described in Section \ref{sec: intro} and to demonstrate the potential efficiency gain from covariate adjustment, we simulate a two-arm randomized crossover trials comparing adherence to DPP versus 2PR based on data from HPTN 084 \citep[ClinicalTrials.gov number, NCT03164564]{HPTN084}.

-HPTN 084 is a randomized controlled trial comparing cabotegravir and TDF-FTC for HIV prevention in HIV-uninfected women.
-In its TDF-FTC arm, a randomly selected cohort of 405 participants were evaluated for their adherence to TDF-FTC during the course of the trial.
-Among this group, 336 participants had their adherence evaluated at week 12.
-Our simulations are based on the data of these 336 participants; see Table \ref{tb1} for their baseline characteristics.
-We obtain their baseline covariates and adherence to TDF-FTC at week 12, where the adherence variable is binary and defined as intraerythrocytic tenofovir-diphosphate (TFV-DP) in dried blood spots (DBS) $\geq$700 fmole/punch, roughly corresponding to $\geq$ 4 pills/week.
-Four of the 336 participants had missing both gonorrhea and chlamydia testing results.
-Since single imputation is valid for handling missing baseline covariate values \citep{zhao2022adjust} and the proportions of positive gonorrhea or chlamydia were low, we impute these four individuals' gonorrhea and chlamydia testing results as negative.